minio/object-browser/.github/ISSUE_TEMPLATE/bug_report.md

 ## NOTE

-This is just a fork for my own personal educational purposes, therefore no real support.
+This is just a fork for my own personal educational purposes, therefore no real support but thanks anyway.

 <!--- Provide a general summary of the issue in the title above -->